 High cholesterol is the term used for high levels of low-density lipoprotein, or LDL.
 Cholesterol is a waxy, fat-like substance made by the liver or found in certain foods.
 Your liver makes enough for your body’s needs, but we often get more cholesterol from the foods we eat.
 If we take in more cholesterol than the body can use, the extra cholesterol can build up in the walls of the arteries, including those of the heart.
 This leads to narrowing of the arteries and can decrease the blood flow to the heart, brain, kidneys and other parts of the body.
 A blood test can detect the amount of cholesterol and triglycerides in your blood.

 Smoking can damage the heart and blood vessels, which increases your risk for heart conditions such as atherosclerosis and heart attack.
 Also, nicotine raises blood pressure, and carbon monoxide reduces the amount of oxygen that your blood can carry.
 Exposure to other people’s secondhand smoke can increase the risk for heart disease – even for nonsmokers.

 Other risk factors for heart disease include diabetes, an unhealthy diet, physical inactivity, obesity and excessive alcohol consumption.

-For more information about the Prairie Heart Institute at HSHS St. Joseph’s Hospital Breese, visit the hospital’s website at stjoebreese.com/heart.
+For more information about Prairie Heart Institute at HSHS St. Anthony’s Memorial Hospital, visit stanthonyshospital.org/heart.